Donald H. Frew

 Donald Hudson 'Don' Frew is a figure in American Wicca, the Covenant of the Goddess, national and global interfaith dialogue, and Pagan studies.

-He is a National Interfaith Representative for the Covenant of the Goddess.
-He has been representing Wicca ("the Craft") in interfaith work since 1985 and has served on the Executive Committee of the Berkeley Area Interfaith Council, on the board of directors of the Interfaith Center at the Presidio, in the Assembly of the World's Religious & Spiritual Leaders at of the Parliament of the World's Religions, and on the Global Council of the United Religions Initiative.
-He is the founder & Director of the Lost & Endangered Religions Project, focused on preserving and restoring the religious traditions of marginal communities.
-Frew has broached regular cooperation with law enforcement agencies and skeptics organizations, confronting the "Satanic Panic" of the 1990s.
+Frew is a national interfaith representative for the Covenant of the Goddess.
+He has been representing Wicca ("the Craft") in interfaith work since 1985 and has served on the executive committee of the Berkeley Area Interfaith Council, on the board of directors of the Interfaith Center at the Presidio, in the Assembly of the World's Religious & Spiritual Leaders at the Parliament of the World's Religions, and on the Global Council of the United Religions Initiative.
+He is the founder and director of the Lost and Endangered Religions Project, focused on preserving and restoring the religious traditions of marginal communities.
+Frew has broached regular cooperation with law enforcement agencies and skeptics organizations, confronting the "Satanic panic" of the 1980s.

 Wicca and the Covenant of the Goddess

 Frew's interest in Wicca began at age 12 in a group mentored by nearby Witch Lilith St. John.
 In 1983 Frew was initiated into Coven Firestar, a NROOGD (New Reformed Order of the Golden Dawn) coven and later into a Gardnerian coven (Tobar Bhride) in 1985.
 He is an Elder in both the NROOGD and Gardnerian Traditions of Neopagan witchcraft or Wicca.
 He is High Priest of a Gardnerian coven in Berkeley, California – Coven Trismegiston – with his wife Anna Korn.

 Frew's covens have been members in the Covenant of the Goddess (or "CoG", the world's largest religious organization for Witches), and in 1985 he was elected CoG's second Public Information Officer.
 He has, since then, served nine terms on CoG's National Board.

 Frew's work as Public Information Officer for CoG led him into communication and collaboration with parts of society traditionally in tension with the Craft community: law enforcement, conservative Evangelical Christianity, and the then-nascent interfaith movement.

 Frew and his wife wrote a revision of the Gardnerian Book of Shadows, annotating the basic text to multiple books of shadows from different parts of the US and UK to Gardner's and Valiente's book of shadows, and to many other historic documents.